HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Method

 \subsubsection{Spatial Stability}

-We show that for the screened Poisson equation, an error introduces to a single point in the solution decays exponentially and do not propagate to infinitely distant positions.
-On the contrary, for the corresponding partial differential equation formed by the eikonal equation, the error can propagate to infinitely far away.
-The property of the screened Poisson equation ensures that the perturbation we introduce during optimization does not lead to a drastically different target and stablizes the optimization.
+We show that for the screened Poisson equation, an error introduced to a single point in the solution decays exponentially and does not propagate to infinitely distant positions.
+On the contrary, for the eikonal equation, the error can propagate to infinitely far.
+The property of the screened Poisson equation ensures that the perturbation introduced during optimization does not lead to a drastically different target and stabilizes the optimization.